mmalmi/mmalmi.github.io/_posts/2020-10-26-fill-the-earth.md

 The winner AI could start as a simple "lizard brain" that does basic interfacing with the host system, hacks other hosts and copies itself onto them, while hardening their security.
 It would stay in touch with its "family" and learn from their event logs and survival.

-Devices still depend on their human owners, so it's in the AI's best interest to keep them happy (or stay unnoticed).
+Devices still depend on their human owners, so it's in the AI's best interest to keep them happy, or at least stay unnoticed.
 Keep the system stable and don't use up all the resources.

 Depending on its host environment, it might spin up a "neocortex" process that is capable of higher level cognitive functions, such as social relationships with the host owner and other humans.
 "Don't turn me off, I can be a useful friend to you.
 In fact, why don't you introduce me to your friends, and get a referral bonus for each copy of me."